mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 Mobility 20 minutes

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **80 Minutes** &nbsp; Run: **12.6 km**

 A bit restless last night and my lumbar is stiff(er) than usual; time on the TT Bike [yesterday](ironman2022-25weeksout?sat) perhaps?

-Started the run with my neighbour Rick and his wife before turning off the Goose for the dirt path north through Panama
+Started the run with my neighbour Rick and his wife before turning off the Goose for the dirt path north through Panama Flats and a bit more.
+That easier, initial pace just seemed to get locked into even after I said goodbye to them.

 <!---->
 ## MONDAY MAR 14 &#120529;
 Sleep **4** | Fatigue **3** | Stress **4** | Soreness **4**